Yug34/megalith/src/content/blog/better-testing.md

 When we write code, we tend to make reasonable assumptions about the code and the environment we are writing the code in.

-These assumptions could be about the state of your system, the data within the system and how it permeates through, what functions expect as input and are expected to output, their interfacing, and so on.
+These assumptions could be about the state of your system, the data within the system and how it is passed around, what functions expect as input and are expected to output, their interfacing, and so on.

 Sometimes, these assumptions are wrong and this results in developer errors.